Dreamlinerm/Netflix-Prime-Auto-Skip/README.md

 Download the extension here for [Firefox](https://addons.mozilla.org/firefox/addon/netflix-prime-auto-skip/) or [Chrome](https://chrome.google.com/webstore/detail/netflixprime-auto-skip/akaimhgappllmlkadblbdknhbfghdgle).
 <br>
-Android: Download [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser) or similar to be able to install the chrome addon
+Android: Download [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser) or similar to be able to install the chrome addon.
+But only Amazon prime can be watched on android in the Browser.

 It will work with other skippers, but it may behave unexpectedly.